 We are excited you are considering the Ph.D.
 Rural Health Sciences program at Mercer University School of Medicine for your graduate education.
 Below is information regarding our admissions process and criteria.Apply Now

-- To apply for admission, applicants must submit a completed application form, a statement of purpose, a resume/CV, official copies of all transcripts, and at least three (3) letters of recommendation from faculty members or supervisors.
+- To apply for admission, applicants must submit a completed online application, including a statement of purpose, a resume/CV, official copies of all transcripts, and at least three (3) letters of recommendation from faculty members or supervisors.

 - The Statement of Purpose should be a 1,000-word maximum response to the following prompt: “Please describe your interest in pursuing a career focused on rural health and how the Ph.D. program will help you achieve your professional goals.”